habyarimanacassien/cse210-projects/README.md

 # cse210-ww-student-template
 Hello,
-My name is Cassien Habyarimana
+My name is Cassien Habyarimana.
+My first edit with C#

 This is the starter code for students in the worldwide content version of CSE 210.